-ENG 4380 Literature for Young Adults (EDU) 3 s.h.
+ENG 4380 Literature for Young Adults (EDU) 4 s.h.

 Study of genres and themes presented by contemporary writers of literature for young people: violence in society, search for identity, family life, friendship, historical fiction, poetry, short stories, adventure, and fantasy.
-Course does not fulfill upper level general education requirement, Goal 3.C..
+Emphasis is given to methods of connecting young adult literature to the target audience.
+NOTE: This course fulfills the upper-division literature General Education Requirement for students in the Secondary Provisional Certificate program only.